djmitche/buildbot/master/docs/relnotes/index.rst

 * Builder names can now be arbitrary Unicode or ASCII strings, but if the name is not an identifier then a suitable ``slug`` must also be provided.
   See :ref:`Builder-Configuration` for details.

+* Scheduler names must be an identifier of no more than 50 characters; see :ref:`Identifier <type-identifier>`.

 Fixes
 ~~~~~